 Today, taking advantage of new functional materials such as nanotechnology, and huge advances in manufacturing and development, future fighters may one day have radically different properties.
 These include airframes that are regularly and easily replaced, while the inside of the fighter continues to be developed and enhanced.
 The future Gripen and its successors will benefit from the technologies being developed now.

 “The airframe constitutes around twenty-five percent of the total cost of a current fighter.
-By applying new materials and rethinking the design and manufacturing we can reduce the price,” says Övrebö.
+By applying new materials and rethinking the design and manufacturing we can reduce the cost,” says Övrebö.

 Environmental considerations have also been addressed in designing Gripen of the future.
 Saab has already conducted test flights using 100 per cent biofuel and manufacturing processes are constantly being enhanced to make them more environmentally sustainable.